Preetbandgar/EcomTelemetry-App/README.md

 🔗 [Terraform AWS EKS Repository](https://github.com/Preetbandgar/EcomTelemetry-App.git)

-This repository includes all necessary **Terraform code** to provision AWS resources:
+This repo includes all necessary **Terraform code** to provision AWS resources:
 ✅ Elastic Kubernetes Service (**EKS**)
 ✅ Virtual Private Cloud (**VPC**)
 ✅ IAM roles & policies
 ✅ Security Groups
-✅ S3 Buckets
+✅ S3 buckets
-✅ DynamoDB (for remote state locking and consistency)
+✅ DynamoDB (for state locking)

 ---

 ## 💡 Open Source Acknowledgement

 This project is **inspired by OpenTelemetry**, and full credit goes to the **OpenTelemetry team** and **Abhishek Veermalla**.
-Abhishek worked hard to create the foundational files for this project, explained them in detail, and demonstrated their usage.
+Abhishek worked hard to create the necessary files for this project, explained them in detail, and demonstrated their usage.
 Please check out his GitHub profile for more insightful content and projects:
 👉 **[Abhishek Veermalla's GitHub](https://github.com/iam-veeramalla)**